-In 2020, we continued to work diligently to continue to strengthen the culture of safety across our entire global footprint.
-We have enhanced the robustness of our safety protocols in the areas of Joint Health and Safety Committees, Management Leadership and Commitment, Hazard Identification and Control, Industry-Specific Programs, Workplace Inspections, Accident Investigations, and Health and Safety Administration and as a result passed a recertification audit for the Occupational Safety Standard of Excellence in 2020.
+In 2021, we continued to work diligently to continue to strengthen the culture of safety across our entire global footprint.
+We have enhanced the robustness of our safety protocols in the areas of Joint Health and Safety Committees, Management Leadership and Commitment, Hazard Identification and Control, Emergency Preparedness, Workplace Inspections, Accident Investigations, and Health and Safety Administration.
+Conformance to these systems is ensured through our Integrated Management System.